Southeast High Speed Rail Corridor: D.C.–Richmond

 The D.C. to Richmond segment of the proposed corridor travels along 123 miles of CSX track currently used by CSX freight trains, non-high-speed Amtrak trains, and the VRE commuter rail's Fredericksburg Line.
 Federal funding in the amount of $75 million issued in September 2012 paid for construction of a third main track in Stafford and Prince William counties, while Virginia's Atlantic Gateway infrastructure project funded additional main tracks in two segments in Fairfax County along with some of the design and engineering costs for providing relief for the capacity constrained Long Bridge over the Potomac River between DC and Alexandria.
-In October 2014, the Federal Railroad Administration filed a notice of intent to perform (in partnership with the Virginia Department of Rail and Public Transportation) a Tier II Environmental Impact Statement (EIS) for upgrading this segment, with the aim of increasing train frequency and cutting the current travel time by thirty minutes.
+In October 2014, the Federal Railroad Administration filed a notice of intent to perform (in partnership with the Virginia Department of Rail and Public Transportation) a Tier II EIS for upgrading this segment, with the aim of increasing train frequency and cutting the current travel time by thirty minutes.
 The draft version of the Tier II EIS was released in September 2017, with the final version released in May 2019.
 The study covered the corridor from the Long Bridge to a rail junction at Centralia, five miles south of Richmond.
 A new bridge would be built over the James River to expand service to Richmond Main Street station (RVM).
 Currently north-south through trains stop only at Richmond Staples Mill Road station (RVR), using the bypass Belt Line across the river.
 RVM, near the State Capitol, is preferred under federal guidelines as a central city location.

 Significant infrastructure changes between the draft and final EIS in May 2019 included: